Rebooting the thymus: mRNA therapy restores youthful T-cells in mice

-A team of researchers from the Broad Institute at MIT and Harvard focused their attention on the thymus, a small organ located in front of the heart.
-The thymus is crucial for the development of T-cells—immune cells that act as defenders by identifying threats such as and infections.
+A team of researchers from the Broad Institute at MIT and Harvard focused on the thymus, a small organ located in front of the heart.
+The thymus is crucial for the development of T-cells—immune cells that identify threats such as infected cells and tumors.

-Starting from early adulthood (ages 20 to 40), the thymus decreases in size and slows its function, limiting the production of T-cells.
+Starting in early adulthood (ages 20 to 40), the thymus shrinks and slows its function, limiting the production of T-cells.

 “With age, the immune system begins to weaken.
 We wondered how to maintain immune protection over a long period,” said neurobiologist Mirko Friedrich, a co-author of the study.